galaxyproteomics/metaquantome_mcp_analysis/cli_tutorial/supporting1_tutorial.md

 Viz
 ---

-The visualization provided by metaQuantome for differential expression is a volcano plot, where the -log10 p value is plotted against the log2 fold change.
+The visualization provided by metaQuantome for differential abundance is a volcano plot, where the -log10 p value is plotted against the log2 fold change.

 Here, we provide the name of the fold change column in the result from `stat`, and whether or not to reverse the fold change.
 Note that the fold change is automatically calculated by alphabetizing the two group names, so we may want to reverse the order (here, we want to know WS over NS rather than NS over WS).